The Other Two: Casting

 In October 2017, it was announced that Drew Tarver, Heléne Yorke, Case Walker, Ken Marino, and Molly Shannon had joined the cast.
 Kelly and Schneider discovered Walker on social media: Walker was popular on the platform Musical.ly and had over 400,000 followers on Instagram.
 Tarver was brought in based on his comedic work at Upright Citizens Brigade Theatre, while Yorke was cast after Kelly and Schneider had seen her work on High Maintenance.
 It was announced in February 2020 that Gideon Glick would have a recurring role in the second season as Cary's new love interest, Jess.
 Shannon was promoted to the main cast in season two.

 Filming

 Filming for the second season initially began in early 2020 but abruptly halted in March due to the COVID-19 pandemic.
 Filming for the second season resumed on February 22, 2021, in New York and Los Angeles and concluded on May 9.

+Complaints against Kelly and Schneider

+The show's creators Chris Kelly and Sarah Schneider were reportedly the subject of complaints to human resources over their behavior on set and in the writers' room.
+The allegations, which became known to the public just before the series finale in June 2023, include Kelly verbally abusing writers and overworking the crew and claims that Schneider enabled his behavior.
+A formal investigation was conducted during which Kelly and Schneider were not allowed to be on set for a period, although they were formally cleared of wrongdoing and allowed to return.
+The toxic workplace environment was reported to have been an "open secret," with Tina Fey joking at an awards ceremony, "Nobody indulges writers like Lorne Michaels.
+Lorne, you have unleashed an army of monsters into the world.
+You know it, I know it, and the crew of The Other Two knows it."